NeverMine17/mass-deauth/README.md

     ./mass-deauth.sh -d 10 -w 30 -i wlan0

 If you have any suggestions, bug reports, "feature" requests, etc., - contact me and I will do what I can.
-Don't forget to stop over at [WeakNet Labs][4] and say "Hi" to Trevelyn!
+Don't forget to stop over at [WeakNet Labs] and say "Hi" to Trevelyn!
 He is developing some really interesting projects, so check them out while you're there!

   [page]: https://github.com/RFKiller/mass-deauth
   [Leg3nd's Elegant Mass DeAuth Script]: http://jasagerpwn.googlecode.com/svn/trunk/src/deauth.sh